Tap to Call: 205.328.9200

 • recurring infections

-If you are a member of the military or a veteran and experience some of the above symptoms, please seek medical attention as soon as possible, as you may have developed non-Hodgkin’s lymphoma.
-Similarly, if you were stationed with a member of the military at a military base contaminated with PFAS, we advise you to seek medical attention, as you are also at high risk of developing this health problem.
-However, because misdiagnosis is a frequent occurrence when it comes to cancer, it is recommended to see multiple specialists for a correct and accurate diagnosis.
-It is also important to mention that you were exposed to PFAS to your doctor when you go to your appointment, as there is a strong causal relation between this disease and exposure to fluorinated chemicals.
+If you are a maritime worker or railroad employee and experience some of the above symptoms, please seek medical attention as soon as possible, as you may have developed non-Hodgkin lymphoma.
+Because misdiagnosis is a frequent occurrence when it comes to cancer, it is recommended to see multiple specialists for a correct and accurate diagnosis.
+It is also important to mention that you were exposed to PFAS or other hazardous chemicals to your doctor when you go to your appointment, as there is a strong causal relation between this disease and exposure to occupational toxins.

 Non-Hodgkin's lymphoma is a form of cancer that includes dozens of subtypes, as it is a very complex disease.
-Therefore, we have gathered the most common non-Hodgkin's lymphoma diagnoses that you can receive as a victim of PFAS exposure that occurred in the military.
+Therefore, we have gathered the most common non-Hodgkin's lymphoma diagnoses that you can receive as a victim of PFAS and occupational exposure.

 It is extremely important to be aware of these names, as some may seem unrelated to the disease at first glance.